ejeklint/hapi-parse-session-token/README.md

 _TODO: Update_

-Parse Token authentication requires validating a token passed in.
+Parse Token authentication requires a session token passed in.
 The `'bearer-access-token'` scheme takes the following options:

 - `validateFunc` - (optional) a token lookup and validation function with the signature `function(token, callback)` where:
     - `token` - the auth token received from the client.